yyjhao/markmon/README.md

 Also the working directory of `command` will be set to the directory of the file, so commands like `markmon --command "pandoc --mathjax -N -t HTML5  --bibliograph=references.bib"`, where `references.bib` is in the same directory as the file, will work.

+You can also separately specify a project directory which will be used to override the working directory.

 Moreover, the directory of the file is also added as the static directory of the server, so the locally referenced images will also be shown correctly.

+Moreover, if no file name is specified, markmon will run in _server mode_: it will listen at the port for `PUT` requests of markdown documents and convert them into html  with the command specified, then broadcast the final html snippet  to all sockets.
+This can be useful for plugins etc.

 ## How does it work?